South Wales West (Senedd electoral region)

-South Wales West (Gorllewin De Cymru) is an electoral region of the Senedd, consisting of seven constituencies.
-The region elects 11 members, seven directly elected constituency members and four additional members.
+South Wales West (Gorllewin De Cymru) was an electoral region of the Senedd, consisting of seven constituencies.
+The region elected 11 members, seven directly elected constituency members and four additional members.
 The electoral region was first used in 1999, when the National Assembly for Wales was created.

-Each constituency elects one Member of the Senedd by the first past the post electoral system, and the region as a whole elects four additional or top-up Members of the Senedd, to create a degree of proportional representation.
-The additional member seats are allocated from closed lists by the D'Hondt method, with constituency results being taken into account in the allocation.
+Each constituency elected one Member of the Senedd by the first past the post electoral system, and the region as a whole elected four additional or top-up Members of the Senedd, to create a degree of proportional representation.
+The additional member seats were allocated from closed lists by the D'Hondt method, with constituency results being taken into account in the allocation.

 County boundaries

-The region covers the whole of the preserved county of West Glamorgan, part of the preserved county of Mid Glamorgan and part of the preserved county of South Glamorgan.
-The rest of Mid Glamorgan is divided between the South Wales Central and South Wales East electoral regions.
-The rest of South Glamorgan is within the South Wales Central region.
+The region covered the whole of the preserved county of West Glamorgan, part of the preserved county of Mid Glamorgan and part of the preserved county of South Glamorgan.
+The rest of Mid Glamorgan was divided between the South Wales Central and South Wales East electoral regions.
+The rest of South Glamorgan was within the South Wales Central region.

 Electoral region profile

-The region is predominantly urban, taking in Wales' second-largest city, Swansea, as well as working-class towns such as Neath and Port Talbot.
-However, there are also rural regions, such as on the Gower peninsula.
-A higher proportion of the local populace are Welsh speakers than in the neighbouring region, South Wales Central.
+The region was predominantly urban, taking in Wales' second-largest city, Swansea, as well as working-class towns such as Neath and Port Talbot.
+However, there were also rural regions, such as on the Gower peninsula.
+A higher proportion of the local populace were Welsh speakers than in the neighbouring region, South Wales Central.

 Constituencies

-The seven constituencies have the names and boundaries of constituencies of the House of Commons of the Parliament of the United Kingdom (Westminster):
+The seven constituencies had the names and boundaries of constituencies of the House of Commons of the Parliament of the United Kingdom (Westminster):